because LaTeX matters

 • Note: Official LaTeX format approval form; this is an official SDSU form — Do Not Edit .

-• Peter Blomgren ( [email protected] , webpage ) reviews LaTeX theses for the Department of Mathematics and Statistics, and the Computational Sciences program; thus bypassing the review by Montezuma Publishing
+• Peter Blomgren ( [email protected] , webpage ) reviews LaTeX theses for the Department of Mathematics and Statistics; the Department of Computer Science; and the Computational Sciences program; thus bypassing the review by Montezuma Publishing

 • Fedora >> sudo yum install texlive* texmaker